flix/book/src/companion-modules.md

 ```

 When accessing a member of `Addable`, Flix will automatically look in both the
-trait declaration and its companion namespace.
+trait declaration and its companion module.
 Consequently, `Addable.add`
 refers to the trait member `add` whereas `Addable.add3` refers to the
 function inside the `Addable` module.
 Note that the `add` signature is in the
 scope of the `Addable` module.

 We should be aware that functions defined in the companion module of a trait
 cannot be overridden by instances of the associated trait.
 Thus we
 should only put members into the companion namespace when we do not intend
 to override them later.